the-technat/WALL-E/docs/sway-de.md

 This could take a while...

 ### Alacritty
-The most important programm to configure is a terminal mutliplexer.
+The most important programm to configure is the terminal mutliplexer.
 My choice is `alacritty` as it's the default for swaywm and it has graphics acceleration which makes it super fast.
 It has a config file located at `~/.config/alacritty/alacritty.yml` and some themes in the same folder.
 We just symlink the entire config folder:

 ```